flow-state-15/mod-5-extra-resources/assets/react-project-week-roadmap.md

 # React Project Week Road Map

-This is not a Hard Core Road Map.
+This is not a Definitive Road Map.
 Your pace and order of operation may differ from what is listed below and that is ok.

 Weekend: